odewahn/dds-field-guide/codebase.md

 While there are many different work styles, such as [Git flow](http://nvie.com/posts/a-successful-git-branching-model/), the basic DVCS process is:

-// Make numbered list.

 * There is an agreed-upon master repository, which is often on a public service like [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/), or an internal server like [GitLab](https://www.gitlab.com/) or [Mercurial](http://mercurial.selenic.com/).
 * Each developer clones the master repository to his or her local machine.
 * The developer creates a new branch, usually for a specific feature.
 * The developer makes commits against the local copy.
 * Once the feature is done, he or she merges the branch back into the master branch and pushes the change back to the master.
-* Other developers pull from the [MISSING WORD] and merge their branch.
+* Other developers pull from the master branch and merge their branch.
 * The merged copy preserves the full version history of all the distributed copies.

-// Note missing word in preceding list.

 In addition to these coordination functions, most version control systems also offer a feature called a _hook_.
 A hook is a process that fires once a specific event, like a commit, happens to the repository.
 Hooks can be defined in the repo itself, but also in the hosting service.
 For example, GitHub lets you define "service" hooks that are called whenever a specific event occurs.
 These hooks are the tie-in to the continuous integration (CI server).